Pure (app)

-Pure is a dating platform that allows users to post personal ads to find matches based on their desires, preferences, and intentions.
+Pure is an online dating platform and an application that allows users to post personal ads to find matches based on their desires, preferences, and intentions.

 History

-Ukrainians Roman Sidorenko and Alexander Kukhtenko first presented Pure in 2012 and raised $400,000 in investments.
-Later, the writer and sexologist Carol Queen backed up the project.

-The app was launched in the USA on the App Store in October 2013 and was later introduced to the Russian market in January 2014.
+In 2012, Roman Sidorenko and Alexander Kukhtenko first presented Pure and raised $400,000 in investments.
+In October 2012, the app was launched in the USA on the App Store.
+In January 2014, the app was introduced to the Russian market.
 In 2015, Pure was ranked third in the Lisbon Challenge and was granted an office in Lisbon for 30 years by the Mayor's Office of the City of Lisbon, where they continue to be based.

-Olga Petrunina became the CEO of Pure in 2020.
+In 2020, Olga Petrunina became the CEO of Pure.

-Operation

-The average user of Pure is between 25 and 40 years old, with 67 percent identifying as male, 30 percent female, and 3 percent non-binary.

 Mobile application

 The first Android version of Pure was released in June 2015.
 The app has generated over 8.5 million downloads on the App Store and over 3 million downloads on Google Play from June 2015.

-Pure Journal and Social Media

-Pure creates written and, visual content together with sex educators and psychologists in 40 languages covering subjects such as dating, pleasure, wellness, culture, and consent.
-That content is found in the app's Pure Journal and on the app's Instagram profile.